Resident Evil 2 (2019) | A Solid but Uneven Reimagining

 Adaptive Difficulty

 Resident Evil 2 (2019) builds on the dynamic difficulty system first seen in Resident Evil 4.
-The game tracks your performance through a hidden Game Rank, which rises or falls based on how well you play, subtly adjusting enemy durability, aggression, damage, and other combat variables to match your skill.
+The game tracks your performance through a hidden Game Rank, which rises or falls based on how well you play, adjusting enemy durability, aggression, damage, and other combat variables to match your skill.

 HUNK is the cold professional that gets results.